In 2022, I spent 3 weeks in Spain and North Africa with one of my closest friends. Miraculously, we’re still close- and planning our next trip.

 - 🚌 Transportation: will you be taking ride shares or public transportation?
 Walking or relying on private cars?

 While you both can navigate all of these issues even if there are differences in opinions, it can be a setup for conflict if your companion wants to sleep in and sunbathe on the beach while you ache to leave the resort and explore the region nearby.
-Make sure you agree on travel style, accommodations, and transportation – or reach an agreement about a split on time spent with each other versus doing things alone.
+Make sure you agree on travel style, accommodations, budget, and transportation – or reach an agreement about a split on time spent with each other versus doing things alone.

 2. Don’t travel with a friend without an itinerary.
 Communicate about a plan